 Speaker positions are open to all graduate students across the U of T tri-campus community whose research engages in any form of anthropological inquiry: from examining mouse lemur behaviour in Madagascar to the evolution of dogs as “man’s best friend”; from analyzing how neuroscience interprets the human brain to how humanitarianism can often do more harm than good.
 Our goal is to stimulate conversation and debate through great ideas while breaking down barriers between academia and the public by providing a friendly atmosphere for communication.

 Meet the Team

-Celeste is a PhD Candidate in the Department of Anthropology, and a first-year volunteer with Got Anthro?
+Celeste is a PhD Candidate in the Department of Anthropology, and part of the external marketing team for Got Anthropology.
 Her research looks at aging, disability, and care among LGBTQ older adults in Canada.
 She’s also been part of various research projects in the areas of health and aging, including on retirement, palliative care, and end of life care planning.

 John is a first year PhD student in the Department of Anthropology who specializes in the archaeology of resource use practices and what they can tell us about human adaptation and resilience.
 He researches animal foods, stone tool raw material, and land use in relation to environmental and climate changes through the Middle and Later Stone Age of southern Africa.